 All Spectrum Management and Telecommunications publications are available on the following website: http://www.ic.gc.ca/spectrum.

-This version, Issue 4, retains a provisional status for one year from the date of publication.
-It includes a revision relating to the technical standards set out in Radio Standards Procedure, Licence Application Procedure for Planned Earth Stations in Space Radiocommunication Services (RSP-114), and Radio Standards Procedure, Licence Application Procedure for Planned Television and/or Radio Receive Only (TVRO) Earth Stations in the Fixed-Satellite Service (RSP-116).
-These standards have now been rescinded and are replaced by Standard Radio System Plan, Technical Requirements for Fixed Earth Stations Operating Above 1 GHz in Space Radiocommunication Services and Earth Stations On Board Vessels (ESVs) Operating in the Fixed-Satellite Service (SRSP-101).
-Issue 4 incorporates the changes being made to the procedure for the provision of on-line submission of applications for earth stations.
+In keeping with Issue 4, Issue 5 retains a provisional status until May 2015, and includes a revision relating to the technical standards set out in Radio Standards Procedure RSP-114, Licence Application Procedure for Planned Earth Stations in Space Radio Communications Services, and Radio Standards Procedure RSP-116, Licence Application Procedure for Planned Television and/or Radio Receive Only (TVRO) Earth Stations in the Fixed-satellite Service.
+These standards have now been rescinded and are replaced by Standard Radio System Plan SRSP-101, Technical Requirements for Fixed Earth Stations Operating Above 1 GHz in Space Radiocommunication Services and Earth Stations On Board Vessels (ESVs) Operating in the Fixed-Satellite Service.
+Issue 5 also incorporates the changes being made to the procedure for the provision of the online submission of applications for earth stations.

 This Client Procedures Circular is in effect from the date of posting on Industry Canada's website.

-This circular describes the procedure to be used when submitting licence applications for fixed earth stations operating in any space radiocommunication service.
+This Client Procedures Circular (CPC) describes the general procedure to be used when submitting licence applications for fixed earth stations operating in any space radiocommunication service.
+It also includes in Section 6, under Typical Earth Stations, an interim approach for authorizing systems of identical earth stations using specific frequencies.
 Applications for mobile earth stations should follow CPC-2-6-06, Guidelines for the Submission of Applications to Provide Mobile Satellite Services in Canada.
-The technical standards, procedures and eligibility criteria referred to in previous issues of Client Procedures Circular (CPC) 2-6-01, Radio Standards Procedure (RSP), Licence Application Procedures for Planned Earth Stations in Space Radiocommunication Services (RSP-114), and RSP, Licence Application Procedure for Planned Television and/or Radio Receive Only (TVRO) Earth Stations in the Fixed-Satellite Service (RSP-116) are rescinded and replaced with SRSP-101, Technical Requirements for Fixed Earth Stations, Operating Above 1 GHz in Space Radiocommunication Services and Earth Stations On Board Vessels (ESVs) Operating in the Fixed-Satellite Service.
+The technical standards, procedures and eligibility criteria referred to in previous issues of CPC-2-6-01, in Radio Standards Procedure RSP-114, Licence Application Procedures for Planned Earth Stations in Space Radio Communication Services, and in RSP-116, Licence Application Procedure for Planned Television and/or Radio Receive Only (TVRO) Earth Stations in the Fixed-satellite Service, are rescinded and replaced with SRSP-101, Technical Requirements for Fixed Earth Stations Operating Above 1 GHz in Space Radiocommunication Services and Earth Stations On Board Vessels (ESVs) Operating in the Fixed-Satellite Service.

 In 2014, Industry Canada instituted an online earth station application procedure.
-This circular describes the online earth station licence application procedure for earth stations communicating with both domestic and foreign satellites.
+This CPC describes the online earth station licence application procedure for earth stations communicating with both domestic and foreign satellites.

-This circular also sets out a procedure to obtain approval for the use of foreign satellites whether they are providing services in the Canadian market or simply communicating with an earth station.
-Issue 4 does not make any changes to this procedure, outlined in Annex C. Canadian satellites are licensed according to Client Procedures Circular, Licensing of Space Stations (CPC-2-6-02).
+This CPC also sets out a procedure to obtain approval for the use of foreign satellites whether they are providing services in the Canadian market or simply communicating with an earth station.
+Issue 5 does not make any changes to this procedure, outlined in Annex C. Canadian satellites are licensed according to CPC-2-6-02, Licensing of Space Stations.

-The radio frequency spectrum is a public resource to which all Canadians are entitled access.
-Industry Canada endeavours to provide this access with as little administrative burden to clients as possible, while ensuring the Department's ability to effectively manage the radio spectrum and enforce the international requirements set out by the International Telecommunication Union (ITU) and Competent World Radio Conferences (WRC) in ITU Radio Regulations.
+The radio frequency spectrum is a public resource which all Canadians are entitled to access.
+Industry Canada endeavours to provide this access with as little administrative burden to clients as possible, while ensuring the Department's ability to effectively manage the radio spectrum and enforce the international requirements set out by the International Telecommunication Union (ITU) and competent World Radiocommunication Conferences (WRCs) in the ITU's Radio Regulations.

 Section 5 of the Radiocommunication Act stipulates that the Minister of Industry may issue radio and spectrum licences, and fix terms and conditions of such licences in order to permit the operation of radio stations, or the use of radio spectrum in Canada.

-Licensing Instrument: The operation of fixed earth stations in Canada is authorized by means of radio licences as described in this Client Procedures Circular.
-Mobile satellite service providers are authorized by spectrum licences that include the user terminals, following procedures outlined in CPC-2-6-06.
+Licensing Instrument: The operation of fixed earth stations in Canada is authorized by means of radio licences as described in this CPC.
+Mobile satellite service providers are authorized by spectrum licences that include the user terminals, following procedures outlined in CPC-2-6- 06.

-Term of Licence: Radio and spectrum licences expire on March 31 of each year and are renewable for a twelve-month period.
+Term of Licence: Radio and spectrum licences expire on March 31 of each year and are renewable for a 12-month period.

 Evaluation Criteria: Applications to license a fixed earth station are evaluated against the following criteria:

 - Eligibility to Hold Licences: Licences for fixed earth stations may be issued, as appropriate, to eligible service providers or users.
-Applicants must comply with the eligibility criteria for holding radio licences as set out in section 9.(1) of the Radiocommunication Regulations.
+Applicants must comply with the eligibility criteria for holding radio licences as set out in subsection 9(1) of the Radiocommunication Regulations.

 - Spectrum Allocation and Utilization Policies: Applications to license fixed earth stations are evaluated to ensure compliance with Canadian spectrum allocation and utilization policies.
 Although many bands of frequencies are allocated internationally and domestically to various radiocommunication services, the Department has been licensing fixed earth stations in only some of these bands.
 Applicants should consult the Canadian Table of Frequency Allocations, found on the Industry Canada website, for information on the allocations.
 Industry Canada will also consider the use of other frequency bands on a case-by-case basis.
 The Department will consider opening additional frequency bands for licensing in the context of future public reviews of spectrum utilization policies.